henrikwirth/directus/README.md

-<p> This fork should only server as a latest build.
-Its not official and I guess soon there will be latest builds coming directly from directus. <p/>
+<p> This fork should only serve as a latest build of the directus suite.
+Its not official and I guess, soon there will be latest builds coming directly from directus. <p/>

 <p align="center">
   <a href="https://directus.io" target="_blank" rel="noopener noreferrer">